sonnyit/java-interview/JavaCore/JavaConcurrency.md

 4. ##### When a thread is created and started, what is its initial state? [&#10548;](#java-concurrency)

   The thread is then in **"RUNNABLE"** state.

+1. ##### What is a thread local variable in Java? [&#10548;](#java-concurrency) Thread-local variables are variables confined to a thread, its like thread's own copy which is not shared between multiple threads.
+Java provides a ThreadLocal class to support thread-local variables.
+It's one of the many ways to achieve thread-safety.

+  Though be careful while using thread local variable in manged environment e.g. with web servers where worker thread out lives any application variable.
+Any thread local variable which is not removed once its work is done can potentially cause a memory leak in Java application.

 5. ##### Thread vs Runnable, run() vs start() [&#10548;](#java-concurrency)